nmmneves/OPXAQL/README.md

 ```
 chmod +x install.sh
 ```
-**5-Run the installation script(choose between Switch or Controlleras the only argument for the script)**
+**5-Run the installation script (choose between Switch or Controller as the only argument for the script)**
 ```
 ./install.sh Switch (or Controller)
 ```